-Chelan County Reconnecting the Peshastin River with its Floodplain channel habitats, add large woody materials and boulders to the river, and plant about 3,000 native shrubs and trees.
+The Chelan County Natural Resources Department will use this grant to improve the Peshastin River's connection to its floodplain.
+The County will build a half-mile of side channel habitats, add large woody materials and boulders to the river, and plant about 3,000 native shrubs and trees.
 Adding boulders and woody materials, such as tree root wads and logs, to a river creates places for fish to rest, feed, and hide from predators.
 It also slows the river, which reduces erosion and allows small rocks to settle to the riverbed, creating areas for salmon to spawn.
 Finally, they change the flow of the river, creating riffles and pools, which give salmon more varied habitat.
 Planting trees and bushes along a riverbank helps shade the water, cooling it for fish.
 The plants also drop branches and leaves into the water, which provide food for the insects salmon eat.
 Finally, the roots of the plants help keep soil from entering the water, where it can smother fish spawning gravel.
 The work will include preparing permit applications and construction-ready designs.
 The project will better connect about 9 acres of floodplain.
 The river is used by Chinook salmon, which is a species listed as "endangered" under the federal Endangered Species Act, and by steelhead trout, which is a species listed as "threatened" with extinction under the Act.
 Chelan County will contribute \$146,000 in a federal grant.
 Visit RCO's online Project Snapshot for more information and photographs of this project.
 (22-1497)